rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 In fact, the seventh ecumenical council did not mince words in the pronouncement of anathemas to the iconoclasts.

-???+ alert "Anathemas from the Seventh Ecumenical Synodikon"
+???+ danger "Anathemas from the Seventh Ecumenical Synodikon"
     To those who presume to apply to the venerable images the things said in Holy Scripture about as idols: Anathema!

     To those who do not salute the holy and venerable images: Anathema!